freeCodeCamp/freeCodeCamp/guide/english/cloud-development/amazon-aws/index.md

 * Mobile development tools and platforms
 * Amazon Alexa development area

+For programming & code deployment, Amazon ffer the following services to help cde develpment and deployment easy:

+* Cloud9 (Cloud IDE)
+* CodeBuild - Build and test code with elastic scaling
+* CodePipeline - Continous delivery service of code.

 #### AWS Certifications
 AWS offers many different certifications for it's practitioners.
 There are different tiers to AWS certs as well as role-based certifications.

 The tiers are:
 * Foundational
 * Associate